wp-plugins/chatimity-chat-rooms/readme.txt

 * Install plugin from WordPress directory.
 * Activate the plugin through the 'Plugins' menu in WordPress.
-* Visit the Appearence->Widgets menu in Wordpress and choose the title and topic for the chat room shown.
+* Visit the Appearence->Widgets menu in Wordpress and choose the topic and dimensions fo your site chat.